lugnitdgp/Instagram/README.md

 Functionality:

 Users has to login first as well as new users have to signup.
 (Without login nothing will work).
-Registered users can write, delete and update a blog.
+Registered users can write, delete and update a post.

 To setup the project on your local machine: